Isle of Mull

 Along from the distillery, and the nearby pub/restaurant, you will find Explore Mull which provides alsorts of visitor information and booking services in their new exhibition trailer.
 Tel: 07812 543190.

-Taigh Solais is the new Marine Visitor Centre by the harbour/marina.
-The centre includes a small aquarium with touch pools, 20-seat cinema room, gift shop, etc. Tel: 01688 302876.
+Taigh Solais is the newly built visitor centre by the marina.
+The centre includes toilets, showers and laundry facilities for visitors, as well as the Mull Aquarium with touch pools, gift shop, etc. Tel: 01688 302876.